Oya-o! Oya-o! Eje kalo-o-o. Iṣe mbe la ti ṣe-e-e!” sang the children of Ilé-Ifẹ̀

 DRUM-TALK DRUMS!™ was conceived by J’miah Nabawi and developed and presented with Dr. Taffey Cunnien (LPC, NCC, CPCS) at Savannah College of Art and Design’s (SCAD) under the auspices of Counseling and Student Support Services (CS3) in 2008.

-Consider Drum-Talk Drums!™ for cultural enrichment programs, family reunion activities and corporate gatherings and meetings that may focus on team-building and play.
+Consider Drum-Talk Drums!™ for cultural enrichment programs, family reunion activities and corporate gatherings and meetings that may focus on team-building.